gordonmurray/ansible_role_template/README.md

-# ansible_role_template
+# Ansible Role template

-a template to use for an Ansible role
+A template to use for an Ansible role, and run from a Docker container.

+To avoid messing around installing Ansible or dependencies, run it from the Dockerfile with:

+> docker build --pull --rm -f "Dockerfile" -t ansible:role "role"